Little House in the Census: Almanzo and Laura Ingalls Wilder

 - Ask students to examine the census of 1880 (or 1900) for their county.
 Direct students to write a paragraph describing the lifestyle of a typical family in that county in 1880 (or 1900) based only on information provided by the census.
 Students might include such topics as work, family, employment, and migration patterns.

-Additional documents related to Laura Ingalls Wilder, including photographs and her father's Homestead Application, are available in the Online Catalog (OPA).
+Additional documents related to Laura Ingalls Wilder, including photographs and her father's Homestead Application, are available in the National Archives Catalog.

 The papers of Rose Wilder Lane, Laura Ingalls Wilder's daughter, are held by the Herbert Hoover Presidential Library.
 Visit the Hoover Library's Just For Kids web site for additional Ingalls family information.